lkurzyniec/netcore-boilerplate/README.md

 then please give me a `star`, appreciate my work.
 Thanks!

 ## Buy me a coffee! :coffee:

+You are also very welcome to acknowledge my time by buying me a small coffee.

 [![Buy me a coffee](https://cdn.buymeacoffee.com/buttons/lato-blue.png)](https://www.buymeacoffee.com/lkurzyniec)